 Now I drink two big, strong cups of COF every morning.
 Not too much, not too little.
 My criteria for COF?

-I am both a cancer survivor and cancer coach.
+I am both a multiple myeloma survivor and myeloma cancer coach.
 For more information about food, diet, nutrition, etc. for cancer patients and survivors, scroll down the page, post a question or comment and I will reply ASAP.

 “Just last year, a systematic review and meta-analysis of studies looking at long-term consumption of coffee and the risk of cardiovascular disease were published.
 The researchers found 36 studies involving more than 1,270,000 participants.
 The combined data showed that those who consumed a moderate amount of coffee, about three to five cups a day, were at the lowest risk for problems…